Dutch invasion of Saint Helena: Dutch invasion

 The Dutch found the Cape inferior as a harbour compared to Saint Helena.
 The Third Anglo-Dutch War (1672–74) provided an opportunity to reclaim the island.
-A Dutch naval expedition under Jacob de Gens, left the Cape in late 1672.
+A Dutch Navy expedition under Jacob de Gens, left the Cape in late 1672.
 In January 1673 the Dutch landed at Lemon Valley to the west of Jamestown.
 They attempted to advance up the steep ravine but were driven back by English settlers who threw down rocks from higher ground.
 The Dutch reboarded their vessels and landed further to the west, overpowering a defending English force and reaching the higher land.
 By some accounts treachery may have played a part in the English defeat.
-The English governor Anthony Beale spiked the garrison's guns, which were more numerous than those brought by the Dutch, spoiled the gunpowder and transferred valuables onto his ship before escaping to Brazil.
-The island was left in possession of the Dutch who garrisoned the fort, which they renamed Good Fortune.
+The governor of Saint Helena, Anthony Beale, spiked the garrison's guns (which were more numerous than those brought by the Dutch), spoiled the gunpowder and transferred several valuable items onto his ship before escaping to Colonial Brazil.
+The island was left in possession of the Dutch, who garrisoned the fort, which they renamed Good Fortune.